AS PUBLISHED IN YOUR INVESTMENT PROPERTY MAGAZINE (CLICK HERE)

 Investors who are looking for a cash-flow strategy, though, may take advantage of the situation.
 Because the property is brand-new, there are huge depreciation benefits.

-Jennison said that the yield on brand-new properties is often higher than on established ones.
+Jennison said that the yield on brand new property following purchase is often higher than on established ones.
 This is because people will pay slightly higher rent for a new property when all else is equal.

 In the end, keeping a strategy in place would help investors.